-Instrument locations are shown in Fig. 1c; further details on the sites, instruments, and instrument characteristics are provided in Table 1.
-The instrumentation was installed primarily on the eastern and northern slopes; the steep western slope was not instrumented because of poor access.
-The instrumentation included three tethersondes, nine meteorological towers, three temperature masts, and a surface energy budget station consisting of a net radiometer and a 3D sonic anemometer.
-The tethersondes were arranged along the fall line of the eastern slope, with two on the slope and one on the basin floor at the foot of the slope.
-The meteorological towers were located on lines running up both the eastern and northern slopes.
-An additional tower was placed on the pass between the two lobes of the sinkhole to determine whether cold-pool mass was exchanged between the two lobes.
-Twelve-meter masts equipped with thermocouples were placed on both the northern and eastern slopes.
+Instrument locations are shown in Fig. 1c; further details on the sites, instruments and instrument characteristics are provided in Table 1.
+The instrumentation was installed primarily on the east and north slopes; the steep west slope was not instrumented because of poor access.
+The instrumentation included three tethersondes, nine meteorological towers, three temperature masts, and a surface energy budget station consisting of a net radiometer and a 3-D sonic anemometer.
+The tethersondes were arranged along the fall line of the east slope with two on the slope and one on the basin floor at the foot of the slope.
+The meteorological towers were located on lines running up both the east and north slopes.
+An additional tower was placed on the pass between the two lobes of the sinkhole to determine whether cold pool mass was exchanged between the two lobes.
+Twelve-meter masts equipped with thermocouples were placed on both the north and east slopes.
 A shorter 4-m thermocouple mast was placed in a small sinkhole on the basin floor to measure the coldest temperatures in the sinkhole.
 The surface energy budget station was installed on the basin floor near the tethersonde.
 Instrument locations were selected primarily to document the evolution and spatial variability of the temperature and flow fields and to characterize the flows that enter the cold pool from the slopes.